 Grooming

-These dogs will need a moderate to high amounts of grooming, depending on the exact style of their coat.
+Poodle Corgi mixes will need moderate to high amounts of grooming, depending on the exact style of their coat.
 They will shed quite a bit.
 If their coat is curly, these loose hairs can get stuck in the surrounding coat and cause mats.
 In canines with straight fur, this fur will likely end up all over your couch.

 Either way, these dogs will need to be brushed on a daily basis in order to stay healthy and happy.
 This will help remove loose hair and prevent tangles.

-If you aren’t up for it yourself, you’ll want to budget for a trip to the groomers regularly.
+If you aren’t up for it yourself, you’ll want to budget for a trip to the groomer regularly.
 For dogs with a coat resembling a Poodle, this will likely be every four to six weeks.
 Those with straight hair might be able to skip the groomer altogether.
-Using an Anti Shedding shampoo can help as well.
+Using an anti-shedding shampoo can help as well.

-You will also need to clean these dog’s ears regularly.
+You will also need to clean a Poodle Corgi mix’s ears regularly.
 Unlike most dogs, Poodles grow hair in their ears.
 If your Corgi Poodle mix inherits this trait, they will be particularly prone to ear infections.
 Their ears will need to be cleaned on a very regular basis with a special solution, and it is suggested that the inside of their ears be regularly shaved.

-They will also need their teeth brushed two to three times a week like every dog breed.
+They will need their teeth brushed two to three times a week, like every dog breed.
 You should also keep their nails appropriately short.
 If they regularly visit the groomer for a haircut, they should be able to cut their nails as well.

 Exercise